cowprotocol/composable-cow/README.md

 diff -u networks.json <(bash dev/generate-networks-file.sh)
 ```

+The generator reads every `broadcast/*/*/run-*.json`, newest wins, and only `31337` is gitignored.
+Broadcasting to a local node that impersonates a real chain id therefore leaves artifacts that
+silently replace the published addresses.
+Test on anvil's default `31337` against a settlement
+deployed by [`deploy_AnvilStack.s.sol`](./script/deploy_AnvilStack.s.sol): a `GPv2Settlement` copied
+from another chain will not do, because its domain separator is immutable and commits to the chain
+it was built on, which is exactly what the scripts check.
+If you do fork a real chain id, delete the
+runs it produced, and run the `diff` above before committing anything under `broadcast/`.

 ### Contract verification on block explorer

 There's a dedicated script to verify all contracts at the same time once they have been deployed on a new chain: